SModelS/smodels/docs/manual/source/DatabaseDefinitions.rst

 When the analysis :ref:`constraints <ULconstraint>` are non-trivial (refer to a sum of elements), it is often the case that there are implicit (or explicit) assumptions about the contribution of each element.
-For instance, in the :ref:`figure above <constraintplot>`, it is implicitly assumed that each lepton flavor contributes equally to the summed cross section:
+For instance, in the :ref:`figure above <constraintPlot>`, it is implicitly assumed that each lepton flavor contributes equally to the summed cross section:

 .. math::